Compost heaps in late winter are more easily worked in the dry weather.

 Mostly Helen and I are very glad not to have a gardener but today I've been wondering whether we are totally crazy.
 The real cost of home-grown organic food is the sweat off your brow; moving the humus from the compost heaps in late winter is not for sissies, especially those in their eighth decade.

-Late winter means that your compost heaps are bulging with all the summer prunings; those mealie stalks, dead climbing bean plants and autumn leaves.
+Late winter means that your compost heaps are bulging with all the summer prunings; those dry mealie stalks, dead climbing bean plants and autumn leaves.
 And a whole lot more from the kitchen scraps, of course.

 We put all the vermi-compost from our worm farms into the heaps.
 It's alive with wrigglies and their eggs that hatch and move into the pile, continuing their work of producing humus; the stuff that makes your plants take off.

-I used to think that humus and compost were synonymous, one and the same thing; not so.
 Humus is that part that is resistant to the action of the microorganisms that are eagerly turning your organic cuttings and trimmings into minerals, nitrogen and other material.

 What remains after the work of the bugs is humus, forming a permanent structure of the soil; it makes the earth soft and crumbly.

 So now before the rains, the compost is dry, light and relatively easy to work; it looks like dark, beautiful earth.
-Having first limbered up, use a garden-fork to move those top layers of partially decayed plants to an area adjacent to your compost heap, revealing below the mature humus that you are seeking; that is the stuff that will make your plants take off.
+Having first limbered up, use a garden-fork to move those top layers of partially decayed plants to an area adjacent to your heap, revealing below the mature humus that you are seeking; that is the stuff that will make your plants take off.

 Interestingly, you will find very few earthworms; they have done their business and moved on to fresh material.
 They particularly like old logs incidentally; retain them.

-Compost heaps in late winter should be processed before being planted with butternut and pumpkins.
+Compost heaps in late winter should be processed before being planted in spring with butternut and pumpkins.
 The addition of vermicompost from the wormery gives the pile the zest it needs for the new season.

-Using a shovel dig this humus out and spread it over your garden in preparation for Spring.
+Using a shovel dig this humus out and spread it over your garden in preparation for spring.
 If you have a relatively small amount, concentrate it where you are planting seedlings.

 Now you can toss your butternut and pumpkin seeds onto the compost heap.
 In six-months time you will have a harvest of food that will keep you in soup right through next winter.